evanmarshall-dev/developer-portfolio/README.md

 export async function getProjects(): Promise<Project[]> {
   // Use query language GROQ to grab the created projects from studio.
   // ? const client = createClient({
-  //   // Pass in a config so that we can use next-sanity package to create a client that can read from our content link or studio.
+  //   // Pass in a config so that we can use next-sanity package to create a client that can read from our content lake or studio.
   //   // This config will only read from our content whereas the sanity config was to generate our sanity studio.
 You only need projectId, dataset, and apiVersion
   //   ? projectId: "m0llv72m",
   //   ? dataset: "production",